Mayonnaise Making Process

 - After vacuum mixing, some manufacturers pasteurize the mayonnaise.
 Because of the high viscosity of the final products, the pasteurizer will heat treat them.

 - Mayonnaise has a pH of about 4.0 and a level of acetic acid of between 0.3% and 0.7%.
-When vinegar and salt are added to water, the acetic acid level increases significantly.
+When you add vinegar and salt to water, the acetic acid level increases significantly.
 This makes the water resistant to the growth of microbes.
 So, even if the mayonnaise is vacuum cold emulsified and filled without being sterilized, it can still last between 2 to 6 months.